 CBD for skincare is on trend, and for good reason - CBD oil for skin has many benefits.
-Unfortunately, there are some serious misconceptions and myths to debunk about CBD for skincare.
+Unfortunately, there are some serious misconceptions and myths to debunk.
 More specifically, there needs to be a much better understanding of hempseed oil vs CBD oil regarding their uses and benefits.

 Hemp oil, CBD oil, and cannabis (often known as marijuana) are derived from the same plant species, Cannabis sativa, but they all have different genetics and applications.
 Because they share the same genus name, people frequently group them into a single family, with much confusion surrounding their differences.